 - If stung on a limb (arm or leg) keep the affected limb in a comfortable position.

 - Call the Banner Good Samaritan Poison Control Center.
 The staff will assess the symptoms of the person who has been stung to determine the course of action.
 If severe symptoms are present, they will direct you to the nearest emergency facility for treatment.
 If a decision is made to keep the person at home, the Poison Center staff can follow up to make sure that the person is not developing symptoms that might need medical intervention or antivenin.
 You can also call the Poison Help Line anywhere in the United States for help.

 - Keep your tetanus shots and boosters current.

 Scorpion Sting Tips

-- Be careful when camping or during other outdoor activities to make sure that a scorpion has not made a home in your clothes, shoes or sleeping bags.
+- Be careful when you're camping or during other outdoor activities to make sure that a scorpion has not made a home in your clothes, shoes, or sleeping bags.